open-policy-agent/gatekeeper/docs/design/design.md

 There are two basic scenarios for the policy control

-* Admission: Any CRUD operation should be regulated by policy deployed by the administrator of the cluster
+* Admission: Any Create/Update operation should be regulated by policy deployed by the administrator of the cluster
 * Audit: Administrator of the cluster should be able to evaluate the currest state of the cluster

+## Personas

+* Admin: Adminnistrator of the cluster who also installs the policies for the cluster.
+The administraor also runs audits on the cluster.
+* User: Consumer of the kubernetes api.

 ## Components